openxla/stablehlo/docs/spec_draft.md

 Multiple instances of a compiled StableHLO program could be running to exploit data parallelism.
 Each instance is called a replica identified uniquely using replica id (`rid`).
-In addition, several different StableHLO programs can be executed together to exploit MPMD style parallelism and these are called partitions each of which is identified uniquely using a partition id (`pid`).
+In addition, several different StableHLO programs can be executed together to exploit "Multiple Program Multiple Data" (MPMD) style parallelism and these are called partitions each of which is identified uniquely using a partition id (`pid`).

-In this setting, a collective communication operation is executed by partitioning each execution instance of `rid`, `pid` pair, henceforth referred to as `ei(rid, pid)` into groups.
+In this setting, a collective communication operation is executed by logically partitioning each execution instance (`ei`) of `rid`, `pid` pair, henceforth referred to as `ei(rid, pid)` into groups.
 A group ensures that all the execution instances within a group can participate in the operation without getting interfered by execution instances from other groups.
 The number of groups represents the number of operations to be executed in parallel.

 ## Errors